pnnl/hexwatershed/example/readme.md

 # Simulation results

-After the simulation is finished, you should see a list of shapefiles within the output directory.
+After the simulation is finished, you should see a list of Shapefiles within the output directory.
 1. hexagon DEM
 2. flow direction
 3. flow accumulation